Elmanuel1/medme-takehome/README.md

 Due to time constraints, the following enhancements would significantly improve the system:

-### 1. **Knowledge Base Integration**
+### 1. **Knowledge Base Integration with Vector Store**
-- **Vector Database**: Implement PostgreSQL with pgvector extension for semantic search
+- **Vector Database Setup**: Implement PostgreSQL with pgvector extension for semantic search capabilities
-- **Appointment Intelligence**: Store and retrieve appointment patterns, frequently asked questions, and medical terminology
+- **Appointment Intelligence**: Store actual appointments as embeddings so AI can search and retrieve specific appointment details
+- **Knowledge Retrieval**: AI searches the vector store for relevant context before responding to complex queries
-- **Smart Suggestions**: Use embeddings to suggest appointment types based on patient descriptions
+- **Smart Suggestions**: Use vector similarity search to suggest appointment types, times, and doctors based on patient descriptions

 ### 2. **CI/CD Pipeline**
 - **Automated Deployments**: GitHub Actions for production deployments